Last Updated on November 2, 2021 by Danny

 Best 5-Piece Drum Mic Kits

 This is the smaller sibling of the PGA DRUM KIT 7.
-This 5-piece drum mic kit is pretty much a clone of the 7-piece drum mic kit, except that it lacks the pair of PGA81 used to capture overhead and cymbal sounds.
+This 5-piece drum mic kit is pretty much a clone of the 7-piece drum mic kit, except that it lacks the pair of PGA81 used to capture overhead and brass instruments(cymbal) sounds.

-Like the seven-piece kit, it has fantastic build quality and exceptional sound quality.
-The snare drum mic is especially commendable as it can correctly record both soft strokes and loud pummeling.
+Like the seven-piece kit, it has fantastic build quality and exceptional quality.
+The snare drum microphone is especially commendable as it can correctly record both soft strokes and loud pummeling.

 Audix DP5A – Best Mic for Snare Drum and Tom